EighteenZi/rocksdb_wiki/Rocksdb-BlockBasedTable-Format.md

        magic:            fixed64;      // 0x88e241b785f4cff7 (little-endian)

 #### `Filter` Meta Block

+##### Full filter

+In this filter there is one filter block for the entire SST file.

+##### Partitioned Filter

+The full filter is partitioned into multiple blocks.
+A top-level index block is added to map keys to corresponding filter partitions.
+Read more (here)[https://github.com/facebook/rocksdb/wiki/Partitioned-Index-Filters]

+##### Block-based filter
+> Note: the below explains block based filter, which is deprecated.

 If a "FilterPolicy" was specified when the database was opened, a filter block is stored in each table.
 The "metaindex" block contains an entry that maps from "filter.<N>" to the BlockHandle for the filter block, where "<N>" is the string returned by the filter policy's `Name()` method.